 I realized afterwards that no one took a picture of the vase before we started.
 If you can imagine no rope around the base, this is what it looked like in the store.

-It's about 12-14 inches high and it gave the living room a much needed pop of colour.
+It's about 14 inches high and it gave the living room a much needed pop of colour.
 And then Tom swiped it.
-I guess I'll just have to buy another one.
+I guess I'll just have to buy another one, won't I, Tom?

-Anyway, we started by building a base to give it stability.
-Tom drew two circles on a scrap piece of wood and cut out the outside with the jigsaw.
+We started by building a wooden base to give it stability.
+Tom drew two concentric circles on a scrap piece of wood and cut out the outside circle with the jigsaw.

-He used the router to carve out the inner groove that the vase would fit into and a smaller circle for the light.
+He used the router to carve out the inner groove that the vase would fit into and a smaller circle in the centre for the light.
 I'm sure there is a more poetic way to describe this but it isn't coming to me right now.

 The light is just a little flashlight.
 It has one centre light and four outside lights for different levels of brightness.
 We glued it into the center of the base to keep it steady.